Facebook will allow artists to charge for access to livestreams

-Facebook will soon allow artists to charge fans for access to livestreams hosted through the platform, according to an announcement on their website.
+Facebook will soon allow artists to charge fans for access to livestreams hosted through the platform, according to an announcement on its website.

 “To support creators and small businesses, we plan to add the ability for Pages to charge for access to events with Live videos on Facebook – anything from online performances to classes to professional conferences,” reads the announcement.